Garmian Region: Anfal campaign

 On the 7 April 1988, the Iraqi security forces launched an attack on the Garmyan region as part of the Anfal campaign.
 The army counted with the support Kurdish so-called Jash units, tanks and helicopters and aimed at detaining the population of villages.
 They were detained and sent to detention camps such as Topzawa, Dibs or Nugra Salman.

 Climate

-The Garmiyan Region in Southern Kurdistan (Northern Iraq) and is known for having a warm and dry climate, occasionally reaching over 50° Celsius in the summer.
+The Garmiyan Region in Southern Kurdistan (Northern Iraq) and is known for having a warm and dry climate, occasionally reaching over 50 °C in the summer.
 It is warmest in July and coldest in January.
-The temperature rarely reaches below 0° Celsius in the winter.
+The temperature rarely reaches below 0 °C in the winter.
 According to the Köppen-Geiger climate classification system, Garmiyan has a Semi-arid climate (BSh).